Mood Stabilizers for Child and Teen Bipolar Disorder

-Carbamazepine can interact with other medicines, and a doctor must carefully monitor your child's health when your child takes this medicine.4 Your child should not take carbamazepine along with monoamine oxidase inhibitors (MAOIs) because serious, sometimes fatal, reactions can occur.
+Carbamazepine can interact with other medicines, and a doctor must carefully monitor your child's health when your child takes this medicine.3 Your child should not take carbamazepine along with monoamine oxidase inhibitors (MAOIs), because serious—sometimes fatal—reactions can occur.

 Do not stop taking these medicines suddenly.
 Your child should taper off of these drugs slowly, with guidance from a doctor, to avoid negative and serious side effects.

 High blood levels of lithium carbonate can be life-threatening.
 At first your child will need to have his or her blood checked about every 2 weeks to measure the amount of lithium in the blood and to monitor kidney function.
 Make sure your child's doctor knows about all the medicines your child is taking.
 Some medicines can raise or lower the effectiveness of lithium.
-Some nonprescription medicines, such as ibuprofen (for example, Motrin) or naproxen (Aleve, for example), can increase lithium levels in some people.
+Some nonprescription medicines, such as ibuprofen (for example, Motrin) or naproxen (for example, Aleve), can increase lithium levels in some people.